 Before you even start your job hunt, you need to know what you want to get out of the process - what position and industry do you want to be in, and what other factors are important to you, such as location, pay, type of company or working hours.

 You’ll need to do a bit of research to hone in on what position will suit you at the current stage in your career, and what skills and knowledge are needed for that role.

-You’ll also need to consider where you’ll find the vacancies - for most jobs this will be through general job boards (industry specific and general), recruiters (industry specific and general), companies, industry publications, personal contacts and the company themselves.
+You’ll also need to consider where you’ll find the vacancies - for most jobs, this will be through general job boards (industry-specific and general), recruiters (industry-specific and general), companies, industry publications, personal contacts and the companies themselves.

-If you no idea what career move to make next, our app iShine can help you identify unique career opportunities that are a perfect match for you.
+If you've no idea what career move to make next, our app iShine can help you identify unique career opportunities that are a perfect match for you.

 2. Prepare everything you need to apply for jobs

 Once you’ve decided on the role that you are interested in, you need to create the documents to apply for these.
 This will include your CV and cover letter, and we suggest creating a running master CV which you can then tailor for each application.
 If you are applying through application forms rather than sending off your CV and cover letter, you may want to have a list of your transferable skills and examples of where you gained them that you can use.

 3. Alert your network

 Now that you have everything you need to apply for a new position, let others know that you are looking for work and what it is you are looking for.
 This includes friends, family, former colleagues, and those on social media sites, especially LinkedIn.
 You never know, there might just be the perfect position for you within your network, taking out the stress of having to even look for work!